Team-building games for companies, organizations, and teams

 60–120 minutes

-Process: The team plans and constructs a sturdy rope structure that will eventually be walked on.
+Process: The team plans and constructs a load-bearing rope structure that is eventually walked on.
 Uncertain agreements become immediately visible.

-Debriefing: What was "courage" – and what was "unclarity"?
+Evaluation: What was “courage” – and what was “uncertainty”?
 Where was responsibility truly taken?

 Interfaces, handovers, coordination